jkmackie/bot-attacks/README.md

 data is extracted from the log, geolocated with ipinfo, and put in a pandas dataframe.
 Bot data is visualized using histograms and a network graphs.

-Dataframe is archived to postgreSQL table linuxlog.  linuxlog is queried for Singapore and results saved to singapore_df dataframe.
+The extract is archived to postgreSQL table: linuxlog.  linuxlog is queried for Singapore and results saved to singapore_df dataframe.

 For this sample of 72 bots--logged 28 April, 2019--one-third of the bots are from China and Norway.